wavemotion-dave/StellaDS/README.md

 3E+         64K         32K
 </pre>

-Thanks :
+Thanks and Credits :
 -----------------------
-* To Bradford W. Mott and Stephen Anthony and various contributors for Stella.
+* To Bradford W. Mott and Stephen Anthony and various contributors for Stella (http://stella.sourceforge.net/)
-* To Alekmaul for porting Stella to the DS.
-* To Robz for Twilight-Menu++ which rekindled emulation on the classic handheld.
+* To Robz for Twilight-Menu++ which rekindled emulation on the classic handheld (https://github.com/DS-Homebrew/TWiLightMenu)
+* Thanks Wintermute for devkitpro and libnds (http://www.devkitpro.org)
+* To Alekmaul and The Chuckster for porting Stella to the DS.

 How to use StellaDS :
 ---------------------